athertahir/deep-learning-time-series-forecasting/chapter_20/Lab18.md

 ```

-model.

 We are now ready to try the encoder-decoder architecture with a CNN
 encoder.
-The complete code
+The complete code is listed below.

 ```
 from math import sqrt